 Other free, open-source and self-hosted alternatives include Zim, Freeplane, Trillium, and Wikidpad, but they all lack many of the core features of Roam, and tend to be either too close to mind maps or too hierarchical.
 I haven’t tried any of them.

 If you don’t mind getting your hands dirty, there are a few projects on Github.
 For instance, Connor Finley implemented some of the key functionalities of Roam and published the code publicly.

 It’s missing data binding, individual blocks, and the knowledge graph, but if you want to contribute you could submit a pull request.

 Please keep in mind that by using a self-hosted note-taking tool, you won’t be able to collaborate as easily with other people—you can read about the future of collective thinking Conor White Sullivan envisions in our interview.
 You also have a higher risk of breaking something.
 The ease of use and low maintenance cost is part of the appeal of a SaaS such as Roam.
 But an open source tool—especially the ones that allow for metaprogramming such as Foam and TiddlyWiki—will let you tinker and create the tool you need while ensuring you own and can protect your data.

 P.S.
 I have received so many comments asking if I know about Obsidian, I feel obliged to add this footnote.
 Obsidian is also a good alternative to Roam.
-I do recommend giving it a try.
+I do recommend giving it a try and reading our interview with the co-founder.
 The reason it isn’t included above is because it’s not open source, and there are many non-OSS alternatives which I haven’t listed either.
 However, Obsidian files sit in a local folder, so it does address many of the privacy concerns some people may have with Roam.